 Melancholy Star is committed to making beautiful unusual things, and inspiring creativity.
 Support for diverse voices and stories is now more important than ever and with that in mind we have created the Starlight Filmmaker Residency with a focus on finding talented genre filmmakers acting without the benefit of public funding or previous awards, and at any age and stage in their career.

 A residency is a retreat experience designed to help writers pursue their creative growth.
-At the Starlight Filmmaker Residency, selected filmmakers will have a safe environment to focus on their writing without the distraction of daily life, tucked away in a beautiful medieval setting that's sure to fire the imagination.
+At the Starlight Filmmaker Residency, selected filmmakers will have a safe environment to focus on their writing without the distraction of their daily life, inspired by the vibrant city of Montreal.

-The Residency spans a two week period in Bruges, Belgium.
+The Residency spans a two week period in Montreal, Quebec.
 The selected filmmaker will be able to work on their script during that time and receive feedback on their work from an industry panel formed from a spectrum of professionals to assist in techniques to push the project forward.

 Filmmakers (Writers or writer-directors) from anywhere in the world may apply.